aurora-is-near/AIPs/AIPs/aip-split_nep141_logic_outside-of_engine.md

 These functions must be implemented in the new contract, and rewritten using the library (near-sdk)[https://crates.io/crates/near-sdk].
 In Aurora Contract, these functions must cross-contract call to the new Aurora NEP-141 contract.
+However, in the future these public functions will be removed and calls will only be possible directly through the new contract.

 ### Significant changes